 - Watch for the development of white patches on the face and ears of your companions.
 These may signal frostbite.

 Frostbite is a medical emergency.
-It's important to get conventional medical care as soon as possible.
+It is important to get conventional medical care as soon as possible.
 Remove constricting or wet clothing and immobilize and insulate the affected areas.
 Your health care provider will treat mild frostbite by rewarming the affected area, washing it with an antiseptic, and applying a sterile dressing.
-If medical care is not available immediately, seek shelter and rewarm a mildly frostbitten area by immersing it in warm water (101 - 104 ° F), or by repeatedly applying warm cloths to the area for 30 minutes.
+If medical care is not available immediately, seek shelter and rewarm a mildly frostbitten area by immersing it in warm water (101 to 104° F or 38.3 to 40° C), or by repeatedly applying warm cloths to the area for 30 minutes.
 Never use hot water, fire, a heating pad, or other dry heat because these methods may burn the skin before the feeling returns.
 Remove any jewelry from the affected area before rewarming because the area may swell.
 Never rub or massage frozen body parts, and avoid walking on a frostbitten foot, if possible (however, if you are far from help, it is better to walk on frozen feet than to thaw them out).
 Wrap the area in dry dressings, putting dressings between fingers and toes to keep them separated.
 If there is any danger of refreezing, it is best not to thaw the area until you reach warm shelter.
 Thawing and refreezing can seriously damage tissue.

 If there is no danger of refreezing, treat deep frostbite by rapid thawing in a warm water bath.
 The patient should be hospitalized and have a health care provider elevate the frostbitten area.
 Medication can help control pain.
 Health care providers will take steps to prevent or treat any infection.
 Deep frostbite is often accompanied by hypothermia, a medical emergency that requires hospital care.